Talk with Your Partial Knee Replacement Expert Today!

 Dr. Morton will do his best to avoid complications.
 Please discuss any concerns that you may have with him prior to your surgery.

-Frequently Asked Questions about Robotic Joint Replacement (FAQ)
+Frequently Asked Questions about Partial Knee Replacement (FAQ)

 Recovery from a partial knee replacement is generally faster compared to a total knee replacement.
 Partial knee replacements usually recover between 4 and 10 weeks.
 Total knee replacements can take between 8 to 12 weeks for a recovery.